Prepare for a career in Teaching

 - Student will have one observation session by LCC instructor

-- Mentor educator will be responsible for one midterm and one final rubric, and timesheet signature
+- Mentor will be responsible for one final rubric and a timesheet signature

 Current or Future Paraeducator Information: